 The Oracle Maps client can also display a custom or built-in external tile layer served directly by an external tile server.
 The built-in Google Maps and Microsoft Bing Maps tile layers are examples.
-For more information, see Section 8.6, "Built-in Map Tile Layers (Google Maps and Bing Maps)" and the JavaScript API documentation for class MVGoogleTileLayer and MVBingTileLayer.
+For more information, see Section 8.6, "Using Google Maps and Bing Maps" and the JavaScript API documentation for class MVGoogleTileLayer and MVBingTileLayer.
 (If you need to overlay your own spatial data on top of the Google Maps or Bing Maps tile layer, see also Section 8.7, "Transforming Data to a Spherical Mercator Coordinate System".)